Murders of Eve Stratford and Lynne Weedon: Weedon

 The killer struck again later that year.
-Sixteen-year-old schoolgirl Lynne Weedon was hit over the head with a blunt object and raped on 3 September 1975, six months after Stratford's murder and on the other side of London.
+Sixteen-year-old Lynne Weedon was hit over the head with a blunt object and raped on 3 September 1975, six months after Stratford's murder and on the other side of London.
 That night she had gone out to celebrate her O-level results with friends at the Elm Tree pub on New Heston Road in Hounslow, near to where she lived in Lampton Road.

-She began to travel home at 11:00 p.m., parting company with her friends on the Great West Road before crossing over and continuing her journey home on her own through an alleyway named Short Hedges (now 'School Walk', it is used by pupils walking to the adjacent Lampton School).
+Weedon began to travel home at 11:00 p.m., parting company with her friends on the Great West Road before crossing over and continuing her journey home on her own through an alleyway named Short Hedges (now 'School Walk', it is used by pupils walking to the adjacent Lampton School).
 Weedon had previously vowed never to use the alleyway after dark as it was frequented by prowlers, but on the night she decided to take the shortcut.
 In this alleyway, at approximately 11:20 p.m., she was struck over the head with a heavy object similar to a piece of lead pipe, fracturing her skull.
 Her attacker then lifted her over gates and into the grounds of a power substation, before dragging her out of sight and raping her.
-She was discovered the next morning by the caretaker of the neighbouring school, Victor Voice, and despite her injuries was still alive; she died a week later in hospital without regaining consciousness.
+She was discovered the next morning by the caretaker of the neighbouring school, Victor Voice, and despite her injuries, was still alive; she died a week later in hospital without regaining consciousness.

 Around the time of the murder, a man out walking his dog had seen a white male walking down the alleyway.
-Other witnesses described seeing a man, believed to be the same individual, running across the Great West road into the alleyway.
+Other witnesses described seeing a man, believed to be the same individual, running across the Great West Road into the alleyway.
 It is believed that this man was Weedon's attacker.